mgreiff/FEM-examples/E_1.5/README.txt

+Complete!

-This assignment is complete and the algorithm has been checked by the lab supervisors, note that the contribution of the spring is added in g_bar.m
+The algorithm has been checked by lab supervisors, note that the contribution of the spring is added in g_bar.m.